htcondor/htcondor-ce/docs/installation/htcondor-ce.md

 #### Configuring certificates ####

 HTCondor-CE uses X.509 host certificates and certificate authorities (CAs) when authenticating SSL and GSI connections.
-By default, HTCondor-CE uses the default system locations to locate CAs and host certificate when authenticating SSL connections.
+By default, HTCondor-CE uses the default system locations to locate CAs and host certificate when authenticating SSL connections, i.e. for SciTokens or SSL authentication methods.
 But traditionally, CEs and their clients have authenticated with each other using specialized grid certificates (e.g. certificates issued by [IGTF CAs](https://dl.igtf.net/distribution/igtf/current/accredited/accredited.in)) located in `/etc/grid-security/`.

 Choose one of the following options to configure your HTCondor-CE to use grid or system certificates for authentication:

-- If your clients will be interacting with your CE using grid certificates or you are using a grid certificate as your host certificate:
+- If your SSL or SciTokens clients will be interacting with your CE using grid certificates or you are using a grid certificate as your host certificate:

     1. Set the following configuration in `/etc/condor-ce/config.d/01-ce-auth.conf`: